gowthusaidatta/Authorization-Governed-Vault-System-for-Controlled-Asset-Withdrawals/README.md

 Sign the hash with `signMessage(getBytes(hash))` from the trusted signer.
 The manager recovers the signer via `ECDSA.toEthSignedMessageHash().recover` and marks the hash as consumed before the vault transfers value.

+## Authorization Design

+Withdrawal permissions are generated off-chain and verified on-chain via the AuthorizationManager contract.

+Each authorization signs a deterministic message constructed as:

+keccak256(
+   abi.encode(
+      chainId,
+      vaultAddress,
+      recipient,
+      amount,
+      nonce
+   )
+)

+This binding ensures that an authorization is valid ONLY for:
+- a specific vault instance
+- a specific blockchain network
+- a specific recipient
+- a specific withdrawal amount
+- a single execution (via nonce)

+## Replay Protection

+Replay protection is enforced using a unique nonce per authorization.

+The AuthorizationManager stores a mapping of consumed authorization hashes.
+Once an authorization is successfully verified, it is marked as consumed and can never be reused.

+Any attempt to reuse the same authorization will deterministically revert.

+This guarantees that each authorization results in exactly one state transition.

+## Signature Scheme

+Signatures are generated using Ethers.js signMessage, which applies the Ethereum Signed Message prefix:

+"\x19Ethereum Signed Message:\n32"

+This prevents raw transaction replay and ensures compatibility with standard wallet tooling.

+While EIP-712 typed data provides stronger guarantees for complex schemas, the strict field ordering and fixed-length encoding used here eliminate ambiguity.
+For production systems, EIP-712 is recommended.

+## Reentrancy and State Safety

+SecureVault follows the Checks-Effects-Interactions pattern.

+All critical state updates (authorization consumption and accounting) occur BEFORE any external value transfer.

+Additionally, the withdraw function is protected using OpenZeppelin's ReentrancyGuard to prevent reentrant execution paths.

+## Initialization Safety

+Both SecureVault and AuthorizationManager include one-time initialization guards.

+Initialization functions in both contracts are protected by a one-time execution guard, preventing re-initialization or contract takeover.

 ### Invariants

 - Authorization can be consumed once: `consumed[hash]` flips before funds move.
 - Chain and vault binding: manager requires `auth.chainId == block.chainid` and `auth.vault == configured vault`.
 - State before value: vault increments `totalWithdrawn` before performing the call.
 - Initialization is single-use: `AuthorizationManager.setVault()` is callable once by the deployer.
+- Authorization hashes are derived from all contextual parameters and stored on-chain, ensuring that even identical withdrawals require distinct nonces.

 ## Manual interaction example